my-cumbria-logo, my-cumbria-logo Toggle navigation

 A lot of places will also do teacher and NHS discounts.
 You can usually access these discounts if you are on a teaching or healthcare course by showing your ID card.

-Instead of buying all the books for your course, head over to your campus library to see whether they have the books there, as course books can very expensive to buy.
+• Instead of buying the books for your course, use your campus library to see whether they have the books there, or use the e-resources.

 Return to menu